Chapters 27 and 28

 Kirchhoff's Loop Rule (KLR):

-In adding voltages across the elements of any closed loop to set the total equal to zero,
+Add voltage drops or jumps across the elements of any closed loop to set the sum equal to zero.

-If we follow the assumed direction for the current, it is like swimming with the flow of a river.
+If the travel direction we choose agrees with the direction of the assumed current while going through a resistor, it is like swimming with the flow of a river.
 Swimming with the current means going toward points of lower and lower potential.
-On this basis, traveling through a resistor with the assumed current direction means a drop in voltage and we give a negative sign to the product (RI) in the equation. (-RI) is the voltage drop across R.
+On this basis, traveling through a resistor with the assumed current direction means a drop in voltage because of that resistor, and we give a negative sign to the product (RI) in the equation. (-RI) is the voltage drop across R.

 Now, if we travel opposite to the assumed direction of current, it is like swimming against the flow of a river or simply swimming toward points of higher potential.
 On this basis, traveling through a resistor against the assumed current direction means a jump in voltage and we give a positive sign to to the product (RI) in the equation. (+RI) is the voltage jump across R.

-It doesn't matter if we are traveling along a loop with the assumed current or against it, going from (-) to (+) is always a voltage jump (+Vbat) and going from (+) to (-) is always a voltage drop (-Vbat).
+It doesn't matter if we are traveling with the assumed current or against it, going from (-) to (+) of a battery is always a voltage jump (+Vbat) and going from (+) to (-) of a battery is always a voltage drop (-Vbat).

 Kirchhoff's Junction Rule ( KJR ):

 The sum of currents going toward a junction is equal to the sum of currents leaving that junction.
 In other words, the algebraic sum of currents to and away from a junction is zero.
 A junction is the point of connection of 3 or more wires.
-A KJR is written at Junction A in the above figure.
+Equation (3) is a KJR written for Junction A in Fig. 7.

 Example 17: In the figure shown, the directions for currents I1, I2, and I3 are already chosen.
 Find their values and determine if the assumed directions are correct?